bananatana/MD_analysis/README.md

 **pca_conformations.ipynb**

 The script performs Principal Component Analysis (PCA) using CA-CA distances from an MD trajectory and subsequently applies K-Means clustering.
+Within the script, the Elbow method is performed to determine number of clusters.
-Following the visualization of the results, it preserves a representative PDB structure for each cluster within every PCA combination.
-The representative structure is determined as the actual structure that is geometrically closest to the average structure within the cluster.
+Following the visualization of the results, it preserves a representative PDB structure for each cluster within desired PCA combination.
+The representative structure is determined as the actual structure that is geometrically closest (RMSD) to the average structure within the cluster.